 Lowest setting seems to blacken the toast more than other units.

 Extra-long and wide slots can accommodate a variety of breads.
 Slots are self-centering for even toasting.
 Offers defrost, bagel, and longer settings for versatility.
 Crumb tray is easy to empty and clean.
-20 percent smaller than other toasters to maximize counter space.
+Compact size.

 Some users find it takes a long time to fully toast bread even on the darkest shade setting.